Hey! Baby: Anne Murray version

 Canadian country pop singer Anne Murray covered the song in 1982, reaching number 7 on the US Country Singles chart and number 26 on the Adult Contemporary chart.
 Murray also reached number 1 on the RPM country and adult contemporary charts in Canada.

 Charts

 DJ Ötzi version

 Austrian artist DJ Ötzi recorded a cover version titled "Hey Baby (Uhh, Ahh)".
 It was released in July 2000 as the lead single from his debut solo album, Love, Peace & Vollgas.
+This version reached number one in the United Kingdom, Ireland, and Australia.
 In 2002, it was re-released when it became the unofficial theme song for the 2002 FIFA World Cup.
-It reached number one in the United Kingdom, Ireland, and Australia.
-Darts player Tony O'Shea uses it as his walk-on song.
+In the United States, the song was released to promote the 2003 buddy comedy film Kangaroo Jack.

 Music video

 The official music video features large groups of people singing along to the song in a taxi at different times, interspersed with DJ Ötzi singing on a TV screen.
 An animated music video was also produced featuring a cartoon version of DJ Ötzi performing with a band of robots while trying to woo a princess.